 |

-Join us to learn fun applications for medicinal and/or edible herbs. we'll take a look at tea, salve, poultices, and more based on what we find.
+Join us to learn various applications for non-toxic herbal remedies.
+We'll make a tea, salve, poultice, and more based on what we find.
 We'll have supplies ready and you'll get to help forage for the plants we need.
 Call to reserve you spot, spaces limited.
 This is a weather permitting event. $5.25 - $6.50 706-695-2598.

 View Event Details